CHOOSE A DEPARTMENT BELOW:

 12th

-Prerequisites: A minimum 3.25 unweighted cumulative GPA, final grade of 92 in Western Civ & Art History or 85 in Honors Western Civ & Art History or 80 in AP Art History, and departmental approval.
+Prerequisites: Final grade of 92 in Western Civ & Art History or 85 in Honors Western Civ & Art History or 80 in AP Art History, and departmental approval.

 Notes: This course is offered as dual enrollment with St. Thomas University.